NegriLL/CMSTOTEM_negri2026/README.md

     - dimemc goes in nonreson
     - dimemc_vsm goes in resonant
 3. It's a good idea to increase the precision of DimeMC output.
 Go into the code and change the format lines around ~1260 to E25.16
+4. If you get a permission denied error when trying to run job.sh, try running "chmod +x job.sh" first